 Injury Report: New Orleans Pelicans vs Houston Rockets

-The New Orleans Pelicans open at home with the Houston Rockets beginning on Thursday night at the Smoothie King Center.
+The Houston Rockets have five players listed on their injury report: Fred VanVleet, Reed Sheppard, N'Faly Dante, Jack McVeigh, and David Roddy.

-Both teams meet again on Saturday night in Houston at the Toyota Center for the matchup of the regular season.
-The Rockets won the first two games in blowout fashion, with an average margin of victory being 18 points.
+Fred VanVleet is out with a right ankle sprain, Reed Sheppard is out with a thumb avulsion injury, N'Faly Dante is out with a G League two-way, Jack McVeigh is out with a G League two-way, and David Roddy is out with a G League two-way.

-Pelicans star forward Zion Williamson did not play in either of those two matchups after he was sidelined with a hamstring injury.
-The two-time all-star has since returned and dominated in the limited minutes he's been allotted, averaging 24.8 points and career-highs in rebounds (7.3) and assists (5.2).
-The teams released their injury reports ahead of Thursday's game.
+The New Orleans Pelicans face off against the Houston Rockets at 7:00 p.m.
+EST on Saturday.

 Related Articles